 Weather in popular southern Ontario and Quebec destinations, such as Toronto and Montreal is much harsher and snowfall can be dramatic.
 Be sure to educate yourself on how to dress and precautions to take, such as when driving in Canadian winter conditions.

-Christmas traditions are similar right across the country, but be sure to be up-to-date on city-specific light festivals, Santa Claus sightings and Boxing Day sales.
+Christmas traditions are similar right across the country, but be sure to be up-to-date on city-specific light festivals, Santa Claus sightings, and Boxing Day sales.

 06 of 10

 The weather stays relatively mild in Vancouver through the holiday season, but the city stays festive with the Rogers Santa Claus Parade and you're always an hour away from deep snow.
 Get the download on events and activities during the Vancouver Christmas and holiday season.

 07 of 10